-Transition-Aged Foster Youth - To ensure a successful transition to adulthood, WSJF partners with state and county social service agencies, post-secondary institutions, community-based organizations, and other foundations to create an integrated system of services, for current and former foster youth aged 14 to 24.
+Transition-Aged Foster Youth - To ensure a successful transition to adulthood, WSJF partners with state and county social service agencies, post-secondary institutions, community-based organizations, and other foundations to create an integrated system of services for current and former foster youth aged 14 to 24.

-College and Career Technical Education Completion Strategies - WSJF works with post-secondary institutions, primarily community colleges, to address barriers to completion at the systems and classroom level.
+Education and Career Strategies for Disadvantaged Youth - WSJF works with middle and high school programs, and post-secondary institutions, primarily community colleges, to address barriers to educational access and college completion, and supports nonprofit and government agencies providing academic success, job readiness training and employment opportunities.